amanverma2009/uzence-assignment/README.md

 - No external component libraries used.
 All UI coded from scratch with Tailwind classes.
 - Accessibility: `aria-invalid`, `aria-describedby`, `aria-sort` and labels included for basic a11y.

+Perfect question — and it’s the kind of **small detail** that makes your assignment README look *professional and organized*.